-Net Surplus Services Service Objective (Deficit) \$'000 Asset To ensure that council's strategic and corporate objectives in (573) Management relation to assets and infrastructure are effectively implemented. () Bridges To maintain the bridge network in order to provide the safe travel of (236) Ŭ vehicles and pedestrians.
-To enable the preservation of the network · · · · at an acceptable standard.
-Building To administer and enforce building legislation within the Shire.
-(3,827) Management . , Cleansing To ensure that parks, reserves and roads are maintained free of (723) litter and to maintain public conveniences in a hygienic condition.
-Development To ensure that council's strategic and corporate objectives in 524 relation to assets and infrastructure are effectively implemented.
-Development To administer and enforce the aims and objectives of the Cardinia (514) Services and Planning Scheme.
-Developer Contribution Plans Domestic Waste To ensure that domestic water is disposed of in accordance with the (91) Water State Environment Protection Policy, Environment Protection Act and Cardinia Council policy.
-Drainage To maintain the drainage infrastructure in order to protect both the (1,752) Maintenance road asset and private property and ensure a safe road network in all weather conditions.
-Emerald Lake To provide a safe, enjoyable environment for users of the park, (297) Park - while improving facilities and service levels and reducing ratepayer Operations subsidy.
+Services Service Objective Net Surplus (Deficit) \$'000 Asset To ensure that council's strategic and corporate objectives in (573) Management relation to assets and infrastructure are effectively implemented.
+(22.6) Bridges To maintain the bridge network in order to provide the safe travel of (236) vehicles and pedestrians.
+To enable the preservation of the network Duilding at an acceptable standard.
+(2.927) Building Management To administer and enforce building legislation within the Shire.
+(3,827) Cleansing To ensure that parks, reserves and roads are maintained free of (723) Cleansing litter and to maintain public conveniences in a hygienic condition.
+(123) Development To ensure that council's strategic and corporate objectives in 524 Development relation to assets and infrastructure are effectively implemented.
+324 Development To administer and enforce the aims and objectives of the Cardinia (514) Services and Planning Scheme.
+(314) Developer ramming Scheme.
+Contribution Plans To ensure that domestic water is disposed of in accordance with the (91) Water State Environment Protection Policy, Environment Protection Act (51) w ater and Cardinia Council policy.
+Drainage To maintain the drainage infrastructure in order to protect both the (1,752) Maintenance road asset and private property and ensure a safe road network in (1,732) TVIamicinance all weather conditions.
+Emerald Lake To provide a safe, enjoyable environment for users of the park, (297) Park - while improving facilities and service levels and reducing ratepayer (=> .)
+Operations subsidy.
 Safe & Inclusive To work in collaboration with relevant agencies to continuously (885) Communities improve the Municipal Emergency Management Plan.
-To facilitate planning to ensure Cardinia Shire Council remains at the forefront of Emergency Management.
+To facilitate (/ planning to ensure Cardinia Shire Council remains at the forefront of Emergency Management.
 Develop Council's capacity and capability to undertake its mandated Emergency Management roles and responsibilities.
-(0.444) Engineering To ensure that council's strategic and corporate objectives in (2,444) Services and relation to assets and infrastructure are effectively implemented.
+Engineering To ensure that council's strategic and corporate objectives in (2,444) Services and relation to assets and infrastructure are effectively implemented.
 Infrastructure Services Environment Facilitate the on-going maintenance of natural and cultural (321) Maintenance & resources in the Shire.
-(321) Programs resources in the online.
-Environment To facilitate sound environmental management of natural and (662) Management cultural resources within the Cardinia shire.
-To lead Council and the (002) managoment community towards an environmentally sustainable future.
-Footpaths & To maintain the street furniture, footpaths and shared path network (1,050) Street Furniture while ensuring safety and accessibility to residents and visitors.
-(1,000) (Depot) the cheaning barby and accounting to rookonto and violitio.
-General To deliver efficient and cost effective waste disposal to the 474 community.
+Programs / Environment To facilitate sound environmental management of natural and (662) Management cultural resources within the Cardinia shire.
+To lead Council and the T community towards an environmentally sustainable future. /4.050 Footpaths & To maintain the street furniture, footpaths and shared path network (1,050) Street Furniture while ensuring safety and accessibility to residents and visitors.
+(Depot) The delivery officient and mark officer's according to the 474 General To deliver efficient and cost effective waste disposal to the 474 Garbage Charge community.